orientechnologies/orientdb-docs/Backup-and-Restore.md

 Backups and restores are much faster than the [`EXPORT DATABASE`](Console-Command-Export.md) and [`IMPORT DATABASE`](Console-Command-Import.md) commands.
 You can also automate backups using the [Automatic Backup](Automatic-Backup.md) server plugin.
 Additionally, beginning with version 2.2 of [Enterprise Edition](Enterprise-Edition.md) OrientDB introduces major support for incremental backups.

+>**NOTE**: OrientDB Community Edition does not support backing up remote databases.
+OrientDB [Enterprise Edition](http://www.orientechnologies.com/orientdb-enterprise/) does support this feature.
+For more information on how to implement this with Enterprise Edition, see [Remote Backups](http://www.orientechnologies.com/enterprise/last/servermanagement.html).

 ## Backups versus Exports